michaelmarty/UniDec/readme.md

 UniDec source code and compiled binaries are released under a modified BSD License as described below.
 Note, we ask that you cite us in any publications.
 Quantitative citation metrics will help grant applications to support future development.

-By downloading UniDec, you are agreeing to the UniDec and any third party licensing agreements and all term therein.
+By downloading UniDec, you are agreeing to the UniDec and any third party licensing agreements and all terms therein.

 ###UniDec License: